salemove/developer/_includes/visitor_api.md

 To use the REST API, the request needs to include at least 3 headers: ```Authorization```, ```Accept``` and ```X-Salemove-Visit-Session-ID```

 ### Authorization
 To use the REST API, the request needs to include the visitors ```SessionId```.
-To get the visitor session id on the site, you can use the following snipper of code:
+To get the visitor session id on the site, you can use the salemove javascript API to fetch the token.:

-    'Authorization', 'SessionId ' + sm.persistentDataStore.get('session_id')
+    'Authorization', salemoveApi.getRequestHeaders()['Authorization']

 ### Accept token